-Version: Adopted: Officer Responsible: Next Review: 5.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 6.0.
+11.12.23 Jane Ayre, Town Clerk November 2024

-- The kind of work you are doing (communication, marketing or developing a project) - The main medium you are working with (images, text or video) - What you want to get out of social media your aims and objectives - Which audiences you want to communicate with - What you want to say - Why are you using it.
+- Which audiences you want to communicate with - What you want to say - Why are you using it.
 For example, are you developing a project, marketing a service, or conducting market or customer research? - How it will fit into the council's existing web portfolio - How frequently you are able to update the content